 Mt Sinai and the Ten Commandments

 I am hoping that this lesson will help in laying out all the specifics concerning the giving of the ten commandments at Mt Sinai.
 It’s an interesting little study, so I hope you’ll enjoy it.
 A good understanding of the event, is really just a matter of reading the accounts given in Exodus chapters 19 & 20, and also Deuteronomy chapters 4 & 5, and examining both of them together, to get the full story of what occurred that day at Mt Sinai.
-And it’s important to understand that Exodus 19 & 20, is telling the story at the time that it actually occurred, and Deuteronomy 4 & 5 is telling the story of a day when Moses was “recounting” the events of that previous time.
+And it’s important to understand that Exodus 19 & 20, is telling the story at the time that it actually occurred, and Deuteronomy 4 & 5 is telling the story of a day when Moses was “recounting” the events of that previous time, and reminding the sons of Israel what God had done for them.
 Forty years separates the day when the events happened, and the day when Moses “recounts” those events in the book of Deuteronomy.

 With that being said, please let me proceed.
 The ten commandments, as well as the rest of the old covenant laws, were given to Israel at Mt.
 Sinai, in the third month after Israel left Egypt.
 This is borne out in Exodus 19, verse 1, where it says; “In the third month after the sons of Israel had gone out of the land of Egypt, on that very day, they came into the wilderness of Sinai.”
 Verse 16 says; “So it came about on the third day (this would be the third day of the third month) when it was morning, that there were thunder and lightning flashes, and a thick cloud upon the mountain.
 And a very loud trumpet sound, so that all the people in the camp trembled.
 And Moses brought the people out of the camp to meet God, and they stood at the foot of the mountain.”

 Now don’t get this day confused with the day spoken of in Deuteronomy 5:1, which is the day when Moses gathered all Israel together to remind them of what had taken place at Mt Sinai.
 That day spoken of in Deut 5:1, was forty years AFTER the law was given at Mt Sinai.
-The day the Lord descended upon Mt Sinai was on the third day of the third month after Israel had left Egypt.
-The day that Moses “summoned all Israel”, as spoken of in Deut.
+That was the day when Lord descended upon Mt Sinai. (the third day of the third month after Israel had left Egypt) But the day that Moses “summoned all Israel”, to remind them of that great day, as spoken of in Deut.
 5:1, was forty years later.
 Moses had called the entire congregation of people together to prepare them for their entry into the land of Canaan.
 And so, on this occasion, he is reminding them of that day (forty years ago) when the Lord had descended on Mt Sinai, and had given them the law, including the ten commandments.